 Slovak Paradise National Park – best places to visit

 Planning your holidays in Slovakia?
 So let’s head straight to the Slovak Ore Mountains.
 In its northeastern part you can find its most beautiful area – Slovak Paradise National Park.
-Three hundred kilometers of hiking trails take you through impressive canyons and gorges, in which you will find a lazily flowing rivers and streams that create wonderful waterfalls.
+Three hundred kilometres of hiking trails take you through impressive canyons and gorges, in which you will find a lazily flowing rivers and streams that create wonderful waterfalls.

 Metal ladders or grids are here to help you pass through the certain sections of the hiking trails.
 They will give your trips a great touch of adventure.

-Yet there is nothing to worry about because no extreme climbing performance is waiting for you here and the majority of the hiking trails are easily accessible and suitable even for a young children.
-However to be in a good form is highly recommended as some tours can be even several hours long.
+Yet there is nothing to worry about because no extreme climbing performance is waiting for you here and the majority of the hiking trails are easily accessible and suitable even for young children.
+However, to be in a good form is highly recommended as some tours can be even several hours long.

 Most of the territory of the Slovak Paradise is covered by forests, which have become home to a wide range of animals.
 The most famous inhabitants are the brown bear, wolf and lynx.

 But don’t be afraid, they live in inaccessible parts and thus it is very unlikely that you will meet some of them during your trip.
 You will rather be accompanied by butterflies, birds and hares, and with luck, you can even catch a glimpse of an otter basking.

 Thanks to this diversity of animal and plant species, Slovak Paradise became the first protected area in Slovakia already in 1964, and 24 years later it was declared a national park.

 Tourists in Prielom Hornadu, Slovak Paradise National Park, Slovakia by Honza Groh